LoftusN13/ms3-pickyourpoison/README.md

 #### Final Design Changes
 Throughout the development process I changed some elements of design as I found that they either weren't practical, or they appeared better on paper (i.e. wireframes) than on a live site. <br>

 The main change was on the *Recipes* page.
 Initially I planned on that page being a dropdown menu in the navbar which would allow the user to select their cocktail based on its type/category.
 I decided, however, that this would be a feature best **left for a future release** when there would be a much larger selection of recipes.
-While the site is only starting to collect recipes I thought that it was creating an unnessary complication for users.
+While the site is only starting to collect recipes I thought that it was creating an unnessary complication for users, i.e. there didn't seem much point in users having to click into a card panel of *Whiskey* cocktails if there's currently only one recipe in that category.
 As it is, it is still easy for users to browse the recipes and the search bar makes it possible for them to narrow down their search. <br>

 Other differences merely involved slight layout changes of various pages on different screen sizes allowing for a more improved design.